-The Presidential Interns help to staff senior administrative offices and work on strategic projects designed to help advance the goals of the university, act as student representatives at various university functions and events, and attend weekly higher education leadership seminars hosted by executive leaders from the campus and larger community.
+The interns help to staff senior administrative offices and work on strategic projects designed to help advance the goals of the university, act as student representatives at various university functions and events, and attend weekly higher education leadership seminars hosted by executive leaders from the campus and larger community.
 In turn, the university administration benefits from student insight, perspective and collaboration in helping shape the exceptional educational experience at the University of Utah.

 For more information, please email us at: firstname.lastname@example.org.

 Momina is a senior studying Honors Finance.
 She was born in Lahore, Pakistan and grew up in Sandy, Utah.
 Momina is interested in advocacy work, having volunteered at the 4th Street Clinic and having been a part of the first cohort of SafeU Ambassadors in the University Safety Department.
 Momina has also completed internships at Goldman Sachs and UBS.
 She is passionate about equal opportunity in higher education and hopes to help create an inclusive and supportive environment for all students.
 In her free time, Momina enjoys reading, baking, and going to Costco with her dad.
 Momina is excited and grateful to serve as a co-lead for this year’s cohort as she learns more about making higher education accessible for all.